tomo-wb/Lang8-NAIST-extractor/README.md

-This is a script for extracting error-correct pairs from the [Lang-8 Learner Corpora v2.0]()
+This is a script for extracting error-correct pairs from the [NAIST Lang-8 Learner Corpora v2.0]()

 # How to use
 ~~~